itsMisbah/itsMisbah/README.md

 ### 👩‍💻 About Me
-I'm a dedicated student of Computer Science at UET Lahore, diving deep into the world of **Cloud Engineering**.
+- 🎓 I'm a passionate Computer Science student at UET Lahore, with a strong interest in Cloud Engineering & DevOps.
-Currently exploring AWS, practicing real-world scenarios, and growing my skills in DevOps, Linux, and scripting.
+- ☁️ Currently diving into AWS, hands-on cloud solutions, and Linux environments.
-I believe in learning by doing — and I'm building my way to the cloud one step at a time ☁️💻
+- 🛠️ Strengthening skills in scripting, automation, and system design through real-world practice.

----
+- 💡 Firm believer in learning by doing and eager to contribute to innovative tech spaces.

 ### 💻 Tech Stack